(also sometimes used, but incorrect: “Kramers–Krönig relations”)

 Within the theory of analytic complex functions, general relations have been developed which relate the real part of such a function to an integral containing the imaginary part, and vice versa.
 Such relations have found widespread application in the area of linear and nonlinear optics.
 Applied to the frequency-dependent dielectric function ε(ω), they lead to the relation

 which is named after Ralph Kronig and Hendrik Anthony Kramers.
-Re ε(ω) is related to the refractive index (see below), and Im ε(ω) is related to absorption (or gain).
+Re ε(ω) is related to the refractive index (see below), and Im ε(ω) is related to the absorption (or gain) coefficient.
 The symbol Ω is angular frequency variable running through the whole integration range.
 The P-like symbol in front of the integral denotes the Cauchy principal value, which requires some care e.g. when calculating such an integral numerically.
 (Note the pole of the integrand!)

 There is a second equation for the imaginary part of ε(ω) (not shown here), calculating absorption at one wavelength from the refractive index at all wavelengths.
 That equation is much less relevant for practical applications.
 Both equations combined are called the Kramers–Kronig dispersion relations.